Hotels near Jacobs Park

 Which hotels near Jacobs Park offer free breakfast?

-Which hotels near Jacobs Park have a pool?
+Which hotels near Jacobs Park have an outdoor pool?

 Which hotels near Jacobs Park offer free parking?